 Redirection occurs at any time when the user attempts to load a page for a particular URL but is sent to a site with a slightly different address.
-There are many reasons why redirections could be considered:
+There are many reasons why to avoid landing page redirection such as

 - The original site has been moved and you want to send users to the latest location

 - You want to track clicks and log pages, reference users to your site/site

 - You want to protect the information you are sending and receiving by changing from http to https

 - However, in some cases, there may be unnecessary redirects on your site, including:

 - Use the device-specific version of your website to redirect mobile users from example.com to m.example.com/home